Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 Sulphates are harsh detergents often found in many shampoos.
 They can strip your hair of its natural oils, leading to dryness and frizz.
 Look for sulphate-free shampoos to maintain the moisture balance in your curly hair.

-Curly hair is notoriously dry so opt for shampoos that are packed full of moisturising ingredients such as glycerin, and natural oils (like sunflower, orange peel, or cinnamon bark).
+Curly hair is notoriously dry so opt for shampoos that are packed full of moisturising ingredients such as glycerin, and natural oils (like avocado, jojoba and argan).
 These ingredients will help to give your hair the much-needed hydration and nourishment your curls will crave.

 Our award-winning Purify:ACV Cleanse has been designed to detoxify the hair and scalp, washing away product build-up without stripping colour or natural oils.
 It acts as a pre-shampoo meaning you can still use one of our everyday use shampoos afterwards!